 As we all know, the advent of online survey tools has lowered the cost of data collection and made it easier for many internal market research departments on the client side to deploy their own online surveys.

-Since people still ask me what online survey tools they can use for free, I decided to share the free online tool review I made of the three online survey tools that seem to be most popular, on a set of features that would allow me to create from simple to slightly more advanced surveys.
+There are many online survey tools that offer a free limited version so you can test the tool and have a feel for it.
+However, not all free versions are equal.
+Since I still get asked what online survey tools can be used for free, I decided to share this review of three online survey tools that seem to be popular on a set of features that would allow me to create from simple to slightly more advanced surveys.

-As you can see SurveyGizmo has many more useful features in its free version, although a few are missing.
-Survey deployment capabilities continue to be a weak area for Survey Gizmo, where SurveyMonkey does better.
+As you can see SurveyGizmo and QuestionPro have many more useful features in their free versions than SurveyGizmo, although a few are missing.
+Survey deployment capabilities continue to be a weak area for the free version of SurveyGizmo, where SurveyMonkey and QuestionPro do better.
 For example, in SurveyGizmo’s free version I miss the ability to send survey invitations within the tool (you can do it with a paid subscription), but that can be fixed using MailChimp or any other email distribution system.
 If you use an external system, be aware that in order to send reminders, you have to download the data to check who answered the survey and then extract those from the reminder list.
 It is a bit of work, but doable.
-Neither SurveyMonkey or Zoomerang let you download the data without upgrading to a paid subscription.

 Although SurveyGizmo and QuestionPro have similar capabilities in basic functions, the latter doesn’t let you download the data without upgrading to a paid subscription, which in my opinion is a big deal breaker since you don’t have access to the raw data to do any analyses you may need.
 SurveyMonkey has the same limitation.